getify/Functional-Light-JS/ch8.md

 		, [] );
 ```

 While there's some convenience and performance gained with a `flatMap(..)` utility, there may very well be times when you need other operations like `filter(..)`ing mixed in.
-If that's the case, doing the `map(..)` and `flatten(..)` separately might be more appropriate.
+If that's the case, doing the `map(..)` and `flatten(..)` separately might still be more appropriate.

 ### Zip